CryptoMachineGene/CryptoMachineGene/README.md

 I'm a full-stack blockchain developer, writer, and researcher focused on decentralized infrastructure, smart contracts, and financial sovereignty.

-As Co-Founder and Co-CEO of New World Cryptos® — launched in 2021 and registered with the USPTO in 2024 — I co-lead a dual-platform initiative for blockchain education and Web3 innovation.
+As Co-Founder of New World Cryptos® — launched in 2021 and registered with the USPTO in 2024 — I co-lead a dual-platform initiative for blockchain education and Web3 innovation.
 While I now lead development and research, the platform’s architecture and brand identity were built by my partner and co-founder, The Decentralized Dreamer, who designed both sites from the ground up.

 We operate two core platforms:

 - 🧠 [**NewWorldCryptos.io**](https://newworldcryptos.io) – A self-hosted Ghost publication for dev logs, crypto research, and sovereign signal
-- 🌐 [**NewWorldCryptos.mn.co**](https://newworldcryptos.mn.co) – Our original education and consulting community site (currently paused, will soon relaunch)
+- 🌐 [**NewWorldCryptos.com**](https://www.newworldcryptos.com) - Our official domain, currently redirecting to our Mighty Networks–powered community hub (paused; relaunch in progress)

 I work hands-on with Solidity, Hardhat, Foundry, Node.js, Rust/Anchor, and related tooling — blending code with market research to publish high-context insights for sovereign builders.